-Valentine's Day may be over, but the sweet reminders of this holiday still linger on.
-Whether you received a delicately wrapped box of chocolates from your significant other or took full advantage of the 70% off sale at your local grocery store on February 15th, you may be in truffle heaven for the foreseeable future.
+The sweet indications of Valentine's Day are filling the shelves and maybe your countertops, too.
+Whether you received a delicately wrapped box of chocolates from your significant other or you're excited to take full advantage of the 70% off sale at your local grocery store on February 15th, you may be in truffle heaven for the foreseeable future.
 But what happens if that delight turns into truffle trouble when your dog gets into your stash?
 Chocolate is extremely toxic to dogs, so if your dog happens to get their paws on any of it, you should be prepared to take action.

 There are different toxicity levels depending on the type of chocolate.
 For example, baker’s chocolate or other types contain more cocoa, are worse for your dog than white chocolate or milk chocolate.
 Theobromine is the ingredient in chocolate that is toxic to dogs.
 While this ingredient is perfectly fine for humans, dogs cannot metabolize theobromine which makes them much more sensitive to the chemical’s effects.